 - What beautiful shoes.

-And this exclamatory was für can also come after the noun, then you need an article.
+This exclamatory was für can actually also come after the noun; you just need to add ein/e/en/er/s like we already saw earlier.

 - Ich habe heute einen Hund gesehen, und was für einen…